linkblaine/active_csv/README.md

 ## Description

 This application is designed to act as an ORM CSV files.
-Users will be able to inhert a model from ARCSV::Base then interact with the CSV file as they would ActiveRecord.
+Users will be able to inherit a model from ARCSV::Base then interacts with the CSV file as they would ActiveRecord.

 ## Architecture
 Trying to mirror ActiveRecord as close as possible I've implemented a namespaced base class that any model can inherit from.
-Inside that base class I extend a collection of modules that add behavior to the base class.
+Inside that base class, I extend a collection of modules that add behavior to the base class.

 ```ruby
 module ActiveCSV